Readit News logoReadit News

 I found the whole experience extremely odd. and never expected it to actually argue with or reality check me.
 Very glad it did though.

-usrme · a month ago
+usrme · 5 months ago

 I would be really interested to see what your prompt was!